markNZed/TaskFlow/infra/docker/README.md

 There is a meta version which shares MongoDB and Redis, all the other ports increase by 1000:

 * 4000 React serving the React Processor app and the React dev server for live updates (path /ws)
-* 6000 NodeJS Task Processor
+* 6000 RxJS NodeJS Task Processor
 * 6001 Task Hub
 * 6002 RxJS Task Processor
 * 6003 RxJS Task Hub Coprocessor
-* 10229 Task Hub node debug
-* 10230 NodeJS Task Processor node debug
-* 10231 RxJS Task Processor node debug
-* 10232 RxJS Task Hub Coprocessor node debug

 The meta version resides in `/meta`
 The code for the meta version needs to be modified at `shared/config.mjs` to give a unique DB prefix